Climate Jargon

 Water cycle: How water moves around on Earth between freshwater, seawater, snow, ice, underground water, and water vapor

-Water vapor: Evaporated water in the air, natural greenhouse gas that can form clouds
+Water vapor: Evaporated water in the air that can form clouds

 Wave power: Using ocean waves to make electricity

-Weather: Conditions in the atmosphere at a specific time, like rain, wind, and temperature
+Weather: Conditions in the air at a specific time, like temperature, humidity, wind, and rain

-Weather whiplash: Rapid swings between weather extremes caused by climate change, like drought followed by flooding
+Weather whiplash: Rapid swings between weather extremes caused by climate change, like drought quickly followed by flooding

 Weatherization: Adding building features like insulation to reduce heating and cooling needs